 Now Jordan Syatt (@SyattFitness)is Gary’s new personal trainer and we are 5 months into producing weekly videos.
 So far his following has more than doubled on Facebook and it growing exponentially faster each week.
 The engagement on each video is insane and we couldn’t be more pumped!

 Now, I’m no DRock but if you are a personal traininer or online strength and nutrition coach looking to start out at creating video content, let me share some lessons I’ve learned along the way that will hopefully save you time and $$$$.

 1. The camera doesn’t matter as much as you think; but sound might.

 Consistency and quality of message will far outweight finding “the perfect camera.”
 If you are going at this solo to start and maybe looking to hire a video producer down the road, don’t waste anytime debating between this Canon or Sony, or HD vs 4k.
 As long as the quality is acceptable and your information brings value you are doing it right.
 Even though I can’t recall a single comment on video quality, I do recall commenting on sound and being able to hear, so get a good mic.
-We use a Sennheiser G3 wireless lav ($600) but you can do with a Rode Mic Pro or if you are using your cell phone camera, you can use the Wired Lav Mic or a wireless option to clip on you.
-We shoot with a Canon 5dMarkIII and 24–70f/2.8 II but if you are starting out, you really could get away from a Canon 80D and Canon 10–22 f/3.5–4.5 (Casey Niestat style).
-If you have a budget and are looking for a different setup, leave a comment below or email me.
+We use a Sennheiser G4 wireless lav ($499) but you can do with a Rode Lav ($210) or an on camera Rode Shotgun Mic ($289).
+We shoot with a Canon 5dMarkIII and 24–70f/2.8 II but if you are starting out, you really could get away from a Canon Video Creator Kit ($1399) or just the Canon 80d ($870)and Canon 10–22 f/3.5–4.5 ($279, Casey Niestat style).
+If you have a budget and are looking for a different setup, slide into my DM’s or email me.